willemt/dogebox/protocol/one-folder-protocol.rst

     | the "action_type" field.
 The action fields are below.              |
     +--------------------------------------------------------------------+

-Below is a listing of all the actions types:
+Below is a listing of all the action types:

 map_piece
 ~~~~~~~~~